-The Government benefits from a command structure providing clear

-communication and accountability.
-The Networx Disaster Recovery

-AT&T NDR

-Networx Program Director.

-Contractor's Program Organization (CPO)

-GSA Program Management Office (PMO)

-providing the government with a single point of contact for communication and coordination.
-He is alternate locations and/or other critical Government locations during an emergency.
+The Government benefits from a command structure providing clear communication and accountability.
+The reports directly into the AT&T NDR organization and via matrix to the Networx Program Director. works closely with the all program plans and operations.
+In the main interface with the providing the government with a single point of contact for communication and coordination.
+He is alternate to sector and as AT&T's dedicated representative to the National Communication System (NCS) locations and/or other critical Government locations during an emergency.
 Additionally, he interfaces and coordinates the activities of AT&T's NDR organization, subcontractor team members and other stakeholders.

-The AT&T Global Network Operations Center (GNOC) and Centers of Excellence (COE) provide overall network management, surveillance and fault detection for the AT&T network.
-The GNOC is focused on end-to-end service performance and network management.
-The COE focuses on technology-specific surveillance and fault management.
-Together, this approach offers the Agencies a full suite of DR. All incident management command and control is directed by AT&T's GNOC.
-The GNOC is responsible for coordinating incident response across organizations, expediting service restoration, and maintaining adequate and thorough communication, both internally and externally.
+Contractor's Program Organization (CPO) to incorporate disaster recovery into fault detection for the AT&T network.
+The factor is focused on end-to-end service performance and network management.
+The focuses on technology-specific surveillance and fault management.
+Together, this approach offers the Agencies a full suite of DR. All incident management command and control is directed by for the focuse or is responsible for coordinating incident response across organizations, expediting service restoration, and maintaining adequate and thorough communication, both internally and externally.
 This includes responding to alarm conditions and performance threshold monitoring and alerting of network outages.
-There are specific teams providing problem resolution and service restoration, all under the direction of the GNOC.
+There are specific teams providing problem resolution and service restoration, all under the direction of the formation.
 Further details are provided in the Disaster Recovery Plan (Appendix D).